Freedom or folly? UK’s end to mandatory masks sows confusion

 Britain is bracing for acrimony on Monday, when the government lifts a legal requirement to wear face coverings in most indoor settings, including shops, trains, buses and subways.
 Donning a mask in many places will stop being an order and become a request.

-Already, people are split about how to respond.
+Already, people are split over how to respond.

 “I’m glad,” said London café owner Hatice Kucuk.
 “I don’t think they really help much.”